 Wednesday, October 11, 2023

-Film concert Hindle Wakes (1927) score composed and conducted by Maud Nelissen, performed by a quintet (GCM 2023)
+Film concert Hindle Wakes (1927) composed and conducted by Maud Nelissen for a quintet (GCM 2023)

 Maurice Elvey: Hindle Wakes (GB 1927).
 John Stuart (Allan Jeffcote), Humberston Wright (Chris Hawthorn), Peggy Carlisle (Mary Hollins), Estelle Brody (Fanny Hawthorn).
 Photo: BFI, London.